 EWSMaxSubscriptions could be defined and applied to the organization with a value of zero," Microsoft said in the guidance, as that will prevent the Exchange server from sending EWS notifications.
 An update is planned, but until then, organizations can look at some of the proposed workarounds.

-The [Exchange Windows Permissions] group has [WriteDacl] access on the Domain object in Active Directory, which means any member of the group can modify the domain privileges, such as the ability to perform DCSync, or synchronization operations by Domain Controllers.
-When authentication is relayed to LDAP, objects in the directory can be modified to grant higher levels of access, such as performing DCSync to replicate users’ hashed passwords in Active Directory.
+The [Exchange Windows Permissions] group has [WriteDacl] access on the Domain object in Microsoft Entra ID, which means any member of the group can modify the domain privileges, such as the ability to perform DCSync, or synchronization operations by Domain Controllers.
+When authentication is relayed to LDAP, objects in the directory can be modified to grant higher levels of access, such as performing DCSync to replicate users’ hashed passwords in Microsoft Entra ID.
 An attacker with those hashed passwords can impersonate any users on the network and authenticate to any service using NTLM or Kerberos authentication.

 “Thus, if we can get an Exchange server to authenticate to us with NTLM authentication, we can perform the ACL attack,” Mollema said.